marty-thane/marble/README.md

   sudo for executing commands with superuser privileges.
 - **Setup Locate:** Installs the `plocate` package and updates the locate database, allowing users to quickly search for files on the system.
-- **Update Packages:** Updates all installed packages on the system using the xbps package manager.

 ### Non-Root User